JL710/iced-guide/src/app_structure/composition.md

 ## Conclusion

-The component pattern is the default way to divide your state and update logic into smaller pieces.
+The composition pattern is the default way to divide your state and update logic into smaller pieces.
 Keep in mind that default doesn't necessarily mean it's the right solution for you.

 This pattern is great because it's structured just like your iced application